A unique and unforgettable safari experience in Semuliki National Park

 Kirimia River trail.

 It’s a 15km trail from Kirimia in the north to the Semuliki river banks.
 This trail has various monkeys and different bird species like a long-tailed hawk, black-faced rufous warbler, lemon-bellied crombec, and many others.
 The Kirimia River trail has 20 to 30 bird species associated with the oxbow lakes environment.

 When to visit Semuliki National Park

-Semuliki National Park operates throughout the year and it is open for tourists at any time.
-This national park experiences two dry seasons, and two rainy seasons per year.
+Semuliki National Park operates throughout the year, and it is open to tourists at any time.
+This national park experiences two dry seasons and two rainy seasons per year.

-The best time to the Park is during the dry season which occurs in the months of April to June and July to September.
-This is because the national park is dry with less mud and this makes driving easy and hiking through the park.
+The best time to go to Semuliki National Park is during the dry season, which occurs in the months of April to June and July to September.
+This is because the national park is dry with less mud, and this makes driving easy and hiking through the park.

-The rainy season is not good to visit Semuliki National Park which occurs in the months of December to March and October to November.
-It’s difficult to move through in the national park because the roads and trails are muddy and slippery with more chances of raining.
+The rainy season, which occurs in the months of December to March and October to November, is not good to visit Semuliki National Park.
+It’s difficult to move through in the national park because the roads and trails are muddy and slippery, with more chances of rain.

 How to access Semuliki National Park

 There are two main roads that lead you to the Park from Kampala, the best route to the Park is the Kampala-Fort Portal road through Kyenjojo, Mubende, and Mityana, which covers a distance of 300 km, and it takes about 5 to 6 hours to reach Semuliki National Park.